 Doctor: the Latest COVID Vaccine Info for Pregnant and Nursing Moms

 The coronavirus vaccines bring us hope that there’s finally a “light at the end of the tunnel” for the pandemic.
-Although there’s been a ton of information about the coronavirus vaccines in the news over the last few months, we still have very little information about the effects of vaccination on pregnant women and their babies.
+Although there’s been a ton of information about the coronavirus vaccines in the news over the last few months, we still don’t have all the information about the effects of vaccination on pregnant women and their babies.
 No wonder, then, that moms and moms-to-be have questions about getting vaccinated against COVID.
 Here, some common questions and my best answers.

 Yes, the Centers for Disease Control and Prevention, Academy of Breastfeeding Medicine and American College of Obstetricians and Gynecologists have all stated that breastfeeding mothers can choose to get immunized once the vaccine is available to them.
+In initial studies, no safety concerns for pregnant women or their babies have been identified.
 Keep in mind that because lactating moms haven’t been included in vaccine trials, there is no hard data on the safety of COVID vaccines for moms, breastfed babies or milk production.

 That said, the CDC and other medical authorities state that the vaccines are not thought to pose a risk and that any theoretical concerns don’t outweigh the potential benefits of receiving a vaccine.
 There’s no need to stop breastfeeding if you decide to get vaccinated.
 In fact, there are two small studies from Oregon and Israel showing that nursing moms pass antibodies to their babies after being vaccinated.